eltinglab/mitotic-spindle-tool/README.md

 # New Features:

-hotkeys for faster data processing
+Hotkeys for faster data processing

 Click on a column to show a plot of the data